GrosSacASac/worka/readme.md

 `false` or a positive integer `Number`

 By default there is no time out.
 The time out timing start just after work(...).then(...).
-If the operation takes longer the Promise will reject with WORKA_SYMBOLS.TIME_OUT_ERROR.
+If the operation takes longer the Promise will reject with TIME_OUT_ERROR.

 Partial Default